rweigel/phys260/index.md

 # Overview

 These are activities that students work on during a weekly 50--minute recitation for PHYS 260 at GMU.
-To maximize time that students spend working on problems, I typically give at most a 10--minute review.
-Often, my 10--minute overview involves working through an example that is nearly identical to the first problem.
+To maximize students' time working on problems, I typically give at most a 10--minute review.
+Often, my 10--minute review involves working through an example that is nearly identical to the first problem.
 If many students are stuck on a part of the problem, I will interrupt the class and have students guide to the answer.

-These tutorials were written in collaboration with Jessica Rosenberg over the course of four semesters.
-The tutorials were revised from semester-to-semester based on observations made while using them.
+These tutorials were written in collaboration with Jessica Rosenberg over four semesters.
+The tutorials were revised from semester to semester based on observations made while using them.

-The length of the tutorials are such that 1--2 students out of 30 will finish completely.
+The length of the tutorials is such that 1--2 students out of 30 will finish.
+The problems primarily involve basic calculations required to solve homework problems rather than concepts.
+I generally explain the concepts and ask questions about them while the students solve problems or when I go over a solution.

+The problems on these activities are generally basic and straightforward.
+The problems chosen, and their difficulty, are based on observations when helping students solve activity and homework problems.
+(Initial drafts of these activities were medium-difficulty homework-level problems and were revised when we understood which mathematical concepts they needed to master to solve the homework problems.)

 %**Motivation**